TritonDataCenter/rfd/rfd/0143/README.md

 snaplinks is a rather heavyweight operation with the potential to impact multiple customers.
 It shouldn't be _too_ easy to do.

-To enforce that snaplinks are forbidden for acount uuids in the array, Muskie can read the array from it configuration file and perform permission checks in the Muskie `putlink` handler.
+To enforce that snaplinks are forbidden for account uuids in the array, Muskie can read the array from it configuration file and perform permission checks in the Muskie `putlink` handler.
 Using SAPI to store this extra information implies that enforcing an update requires a Muskie restart.
 We'll need to embed two new checks in this handler:

-1. A check that determines whether the callers uuid is in the array of acount uuids for which snaplinks have been disabled
+1. A check that determines whether the callers uuid is in the array of account uuids for which snaplinks have been disabled
 2. A check that determines whether source object is owned by an account for which snaplinks have been disabled